oneilsh/helm-kush/README.md

 in charts as part of the deployment process), but very flexible and accessible.
 Interpolation must be enabled with `--kush-interpolate`.

+**WARNING** - Helm post-rendering is known not to work with resources that utilize helm hooks, see [https://github.com/helm/helm/issues/7891](https://github.com/helm/helm/issues/7891) for details.

 ## Prerequisites and Installation

 Helm 3.X and kubectl version 1.14 or above.